Dotnet-Boxed/Templates/MVC 6 API.md

 - **GZip Compression** - Turned on by default for static and dynamic files making them smaller and quicker to download.
 - **Caching** - Both in-memory and distributed cache are configured.
 You do need to specify where the distributed cache stores it's data.
-- **Response Caching** - Response caching is pre-configured, so you can use the [ResponseCache] attribute.
-Cache settings (cache profiles) are stored in the configuration file and referred to by name.
 - **Caching Static Files** - Static files are cached by default using the `Cache-Control` HTTP header.
 - **304 Not Modified** - Last-Modified and If-Modified-Since HTTP headers are used to return 304 Not Modified if a resource has not changed.
 - **AddMvcCore** - Uses only the features and packages from ASP.NET Core required for an API.
 Uses ControllerBase instead of Controller.